Asia art sales dispel some, not all, China uncertainty

 A Sanyu “Blue Chrysanthemums in a Glass Vase” was the highest priced painting at $6.1 million, while works by Chinese masters such as Zhang Daqian and Zao Wou-ki sold well.

-Christie’s most expensive lot over the five-day sales series was a “Martian Pink” 12-carat intense pink diamond cut by famed jeweller Harry Winston that made HK$135 million, easily smashing its high estimate.
+Christie’s most expensive lot over the five-day sales series was a “Martian Pink” 12-carat intense pink diamond cut by famed jeweler Harry Winston that made HK$135 million ($17.4 million), easily smashing its high estimate.

 Meanwhile, smaller auction house Bonhams achieved its best seasonal sales tally in Hong Kong of HK$250 million, anchored by a HK$42.4 million sale of Chinese snuff bottles from the Mary & George Bloch collection, along with a HK$40 million canvas by Italian court painter Giuseppe Castiglione of the emperor Qianlong’s famous consort Chunhui.